JoinMarket-Org/joinmarket-clientserver/docs/onion-message-channels.md

 # This is a comma separated list (comma can be omitted if only one item).
 # Each item has format host:port ; both are required, though port will
 # be 80 if created in this code.
+# for MAINNET:
+directory_nodes = 3kxw6lf5vf6y26emzwgibzhrzhmhqiw6ekrek3nqfjjmhwznb2moonad.onion,qqd22cwgygaxcy6vdw6mzwkyaxg5urb4ptbc5d74nrj25phspajxjbqd.onion

+# for SIGNET (testing network):
-directory_nodes = rr6f6qtleiiwic45bby4zwmiwjrj3jsbmcvutwpqxjziaydjydkk5iad.onion:80
+# directory_nodes = rr6f6qtleiiwic45bby4zwmiwjrj3jsbmcvutwpqxjziaydjydkk5iad.onion:80,k74oyetjqgcamsyhlym2vgbjtvhcrbxr4iowd4nv4zk5sehw4v665jad.onion:80

 # This setting is ONLY for developer regtest setups,
 # running multiple bots at once.
 Don't alter it otherwise
 regtest_count = 0,0
 ```

-All of these can be left as default for most users, except the field `directory_nodes`.
+All of these can be left as default for most users - but most importantly, pay attention to:

-The list of **directory nodes** (the one shown here is one being run on signet, right now), which will
-be comma separated if multiple directory nodes are configured (we expect there will be 2 or 3 as a normal situation).
+* The list of `directory_nodes`, which will be comma separated if multiple directory nodes are configured (we expect there will be 2 or 3 as a normal situation).
+Make sure to choose the ones for your network (mainnet by default, or signet or otherwise); if it's wrong your bot will just get auto-disconnected.
-The `onion_serving_port` is on which port on the local machine the onion service is served; you won't usually need to use it, but it mustn't conflict with some other usage (so if you have something running on port 8080, change it).
+* The `onion_serving_port` is the port on the local machine on which the onion service is served; you won't usually need to use it, but it mustn't conflict with some other usage (so if you have something running on port 8080, change it).
 The `type` field must always be `onion` in this case, and distinguishes it from IRC message channels and others.

 ### Can/should I still run IRC message channels?

-In short, yes.
+In short, yes, at least for now, though you are free to disable any message channel you like.

 ### Do I need to configure Tor, and if so, how?